pradeepradyumna/Open-GL---Rocket-Launch-Demonstration/README.md

 # Open GL - Rocket Launch Demonstration
- This code was written Using Open GL Toolkit almost about 10 years ago.
+ This code was written Using Open GL Toolkit almost about 10 years ago as one of the college projects

  What it contains?
  A 2D scenery of a rocket with a nice background consisting of greenery and a blue sky at the top.